You’ve got questions? I’ve got answers. Don’t see what you’re looking for here? Email me at eatingniagara(at)gmail(dot)com and I’ll get back to you.

 Are all the words and images on this site yours?

 Yes, they are unless otherwise noted (and looking back over the years, I wish some of those images weren’t mine, but hey, I’m a writer by training, not a photographer).
-I occasionally have friends write guest posts but I don’t post paid, pre-fab editorial content from outside parties representing businesses.
-In other words, there are no ads on this site posing as posts.
+I occasionally feature guest posts from friends but I don’t post pre-fab editorial content from outside parties representing businesses.

 Do you do product or book reviews?

-Try me.
-I am open to reviewing products or services that have a Niagara connection so if you want me to review your coffee grown in South America and roasted in Hawaii, sadly, it’s a no-go, no matter how good it is.
-As for books, I do review cookbooks that appeal to the way I eat and food lit that just appeals.
+I’m open to reviewing products or services, and working with organizations and brands that align with my values as an eater.
+They simply have to offer a good story to tell.
+I review cookbooks that appeal to the way I eat (I’m vegetarian, and a big fan of regional and seasonal food).
 As an author, I understand the importance of getting your book in front of as many eyes as possible so I do reviews as a show of support to fellow writers.
-I do not accept editorial input for book or product reviews, however, nor do I accept payment for the reviews that appear on this site.
+I don’t accept editorial input or payment for book or product reviews.

 Are you paid for the links you include in your posts?

-No. I link to Niagara farms, food businesses and social organizations that I like and support personally, and that I believe may be of interest to you, the reader.
+No. I link to farms, food businesses and social organizations that I like and support personally, and that I believe may be of interest to you.
 None of the links are sneaky paid advertisements meant to look the part of prose but dupe readers.
+All sponsored posts are clearly marked and appear in the Marketplace section of this website.

 Do you sell advertising space on your blog?